-CLASS GROOMS WT/WIDTH
+GROOMS

-DRESSAGE & CONES MARATHON WHEELS
+CLASS DRESSAGE & CONES MARATHON WHEELS WT/WIDTH

 FOUR-IN-HAND Horse, Pony 2 behind 2 behind

-OR UNICORN Small Pony, VSE 4
+Small Pony, VSE 4 No minimum

-PAIR Horse, Pony, Small Pony, VSE 1 behind 1 behind · No minimum
+PAIR Horse, Pony Small Pony, VSE 1 behind 1 behind

-TANDEM Horse, Pony, Small Pony, VSE 1 behind or beside 1 behind or beside weight or width
+TANDEM Horse, Pony Small Pony, VSE weight or width

-SINGLE Horse, Pony N Deside 2 or 4
+SINGLE Horse, Pony N beside 2 or 4

-JINGLE Small Pony, VSE None required None required
+Small Pony, VSE None required None required

-- 2.17 At ADS-recognized events, the same driver must drive the entry in all Competitions at the Event. - 2.18 Athletes (except VSE and Small Pony turnouts) competing in classes offering Advanced Dressage and Cones must follow all FEI requirements pertaining to Athlete and Groom participation. - 2.19 At ADS-recognized events, all athletes competing with a disability dispensation utilizing a quick release seatbelt must have a groom riding on their carriage at all times.
+- 2.17 At ADS-recognized events, the same driver must drive the entry in all Competitions at the Event. - 2.18 Athletes (except VSE and Small Pony turnouts) competing in classes offering Advanced Dressage and Cones must follow all FEI requirements pertaining to Athlete and Groom participation. - 2.19 At ADS-recognized events, all athletes competing with a disability dispensation utilizing a quick release seatbelt must have a groom riding on their carriage at all times, while the carriage is moving.
+When stopped, the groom must be within 2 meters of the turnout at all times.
 This includes competition, warm-up and schooling.